kerkhoffa/Ecology-Course/assignments/IntroToEcology.md

 >
 > - have a basic grasp of the scope and complexity of ecology
 > - articulate the importance of both scale and level of organization in ecology, and distinguish between them
-> - read and interpret a space-time (Stommel) diagram
+> - read and interpret a space-time diagram
+> - identify the scale(s) and level(s) relevant to any ecological study.

 {% include reading.html %}